nanobox-io/nanobox-docs/source/boxfile/index.html.md

 - Cannot contain consecutive dashes

 ## Sections of the Boxfile
-Boxfiles consist of a handful of sections or "nodes": code.build, code.deploy, dev, web, worker, data.
+Boxfiles consist of a handful of sections or "nodes": run.config, deploy.config, dev, web, worker, data.
 These are covered in detail in the next few docs, but here are some quick descriptions:

-[`code.build`](/boxfile/code-build/) - Defines the build, environment, and configuration for web and worker components.
+[`run.config`](/boxfile/run-config/) - Defines the build, environment, and configuration for web and worker components.

-[`code.deploy`](/boxfile/code-deploy/) - Defines deploy hooks and possible code transformations.
+[`deploy.config`](/boxfile/deploy-config/) - Defines deploy hooks and possible code transformations.

 [`dev`](/boxfile/dev) - Defines settings unique to your [local nanobox dev environment](/local-dev/).